ideas-lab-nus/lab-website/content/author/yaonan-gu/_index.md

 ---
 authors:
 - yaonan-gu
-bio: Yaonan is an PhD student in the Department of Building, National University of Singapore (NUS).
+bio: Yaonan is an PhD student in the [Department of the Built Environment](https://cde.nus.edu.sg/dbe/), National University of Singapore (NUS).
 Her research interests mainly include energy modelling, the applications of machine learning and statistical modelling to building data and Bayesian calibration.

 education:
   courses: